DalyaKablawi/portfolio-takeone/README.md

 - Using custom fonts in my headers and my body text.
 - Including an image of me in the header.
 - Creating an "About Me" section wherein I introduced myself, a "Projects" section displaying my projects and a "Contact Me" section with a form that potential employers can fill out to get in touch with me.
+- Creating links embedded within the projects such that employers are taken to a separate page containing the respective project.

 ## User Story